slackapi/slack-github-action/README.md

 ### Parsing templated variables

-Additional [variables][github-variables] provided by Github can be used to replace templated variables in the `payload-file-path` file using the option to parse payloads with the `payload-file-path-parsed` option:
+Additional [variables][github-variables] provided by Github can be used to replace templated variables in the `payload-file-path` file using the option to parse payloads with the `payload-templated` option:

 ```yaml
 - name: Send custom JSON data to Slack workflow